Bioconductor/BiocIntro/README.md

 are expected to attend the majority of sessions.
 All sessions are in the Gaylord-Cary Meeting Room.

-[Apply now][].
-Space is limited.
-Registration closes on Friday, January 6 at 12:00 noon.

 The instructors are Martin Morgan, Nitesh Turaga, Lori Shepherd, Yubo Cheng.

 Registration closed.